CMobley7/pandas-ta/.github/ISSUE_TEMPLATE/bug_report.md

 **Additional context**
 Add any other context about the problem here.

-Thanks for using Pandas TA!
+Thanks for using Polars TI!